Jōseki: Basic jōseki

 Corner jōseki conventionally start with one player occupying a corner point, in an empty 19×19 area of the board, and the other player replying with an approach move (Japanese: kakari).
 The initial play in the corner is almost always on a 3-3, 3-4, 3-5, 4-4 or 4-5 point.
 Other plays that have been experimented with include 5-5, 6-3 and 6-4, all of which sacrifice territory for influence.

 Of those plays, the classical 3-4 point (komoku) and more contemporary 4-4 point (hoshi) are the most used.
 The standard approaches are at 5-3 or 5-4 to the 3-4 point, and at 3-6/6-3 to the 4-4 point.
 The number of subsequent variations is then quite large (of the order of ten reasonable plays for the next one).
+Recently, some 3-3 invasion josekis became popular after it was used successfully by the AlphaGo series of models, such as the flying knife joseki.

 Breaking away from a sequence to play elsewhere (tenuki) before the conventional endpoint of the jōseki is not uncommon in higher level play.
 There is no formal theory for follow-up plays after jōseki, though numerous set sequences can be seen in professional play.

 It is imperative that players should not play a jōseki merely from rote memorization but adapt according to the overall board situation.
 It is important to keep in mind that go is a game involving marginal analysis and jōseki are merely heuristics of sound play.
 Playing jōseki blindly will not improve one's game.